 interest in sport and a healthy lifestyle and strive to ensure that each and every student has the opportunity to develop physically, socially and morally within the department’s programmes of learning.
 Our main aim is to have more of our pupils taking part in sport and physical activity within school, as well as increasing the opportunities these pupils have to compete in these activities against other schools.

-As a department we offer a wide range of Extra Curricular activities for pupils during lunchtime and after school (See extra curricular timetable).
-During these periods, we have 15 clubs running per week as well as fixtures in a variety of team and individual sports.
+As a department we offer a wide range of Extra Curricular activities for pupils during lunchtime (12:25- 13:00) and after school (15:05-16:05) (See Extra Curricular Timetable) During these times, we have many clubs running per week as well as regular fixtures in a variety of team and individual sports.

 At Key Stage 5 we offer A Level Physical Education and this is a perfect continuation of GCSE PE from Key Stage 4.
 This is a classroom based course where pupils study the ‘biology of sport.’
 Specific topics include sport psychology, energy systems and the biomechanics of sport.